 Midterm (20% of final grade).
-The midterm will be held in class on October 3, 2016, starting at precisely 12:10 pm.
+The midterm will be held in class on October 4, 2018, starting at precisely 12:10 pm.
 It will cover all of the chapters assigned prior to the midterm.
+It will be comprised of ~60 multiple choice questions and 4 short answer questions.
+No aids are allowed.
+Please bring a pencil and pen to the test.
+Pencil is needed to fill out the multiple choice scan sheet.

 Final Exam (35% of final grade).
 The final exam will be held during the examination period at the end of term.
 It will be cumulative, with a bias (75%) towards testing material that was introduced since the midterm.
+Please bring a pencil and pen to the test.
+Pencil is needed to fill out the multiple choice scan sheet.

 Exams will focus on things covered in lecture, particularly if we have a film or discussion exercise about them.
-Howver, the textbook usually contains more detail about the things discussed in class.
+However, the textbook usually contains more detail about the things discussed in class.
 I suggest that you use the amount of time we spend on a topic in class to guide your studying from the textbook.
 In other words, there will be things in the textbook that we don't talk about in class, and I will not to 'catch you' by testing something that is in the textbook but not discussed in class.

-Both the midterm and final exam will be involve a combination of multiple choice questions (~60% of the marks), definition matching (~10% of the marks) and short answer questions (~30% of the marks).
+In terms of format, both the midterm and final exam will involve a combination of multiple choice questions (~60% of the marks), definition matching (~10% of the marks) and short answer questions (~30% of the marks).
 Short answer will involve some definitions and descriptions of psychological models, and possibly analysis of case studies in which you will be asked to analyze fictitious patients, diagnose their most likely disorders, and suggest a first course of treatment.